 - - inspecting and cleaning detention basins/ponds

 - - Inspection and cleaning catch basins

 - Cleaning stormwater lines

 - Cleaning and flushing culverts

 - - Cleaning and reshaping ditches

-- Street sweeping
+- - Street sweeping

 - Erosion control in water courses

 - - Stormwater line repair and replacement

 - - Shoulder pulling

 - Catch basin inspection and cleaning, culvert flushing, and line cleaning is performed annually by City staff and contractors.
 There are approximately 1,300 catch basins in the Pacific stormwater system.
 The City is responsible for maintaining over 800 basins while 500 catch basins are privately owned and maintained.
 Future maintenance and inspections will continue with annual inspections of the east and west discharge areas (White River / Government Canal and Milwaukee Creek / Soatin Creek).
 The City budgets \$50,000 annually to accomplish a portion of this component of the Operation & Maintenance program.

 - Street sweeping is performed by City maintenance staff and is an ongoing activity to reduce stormwater impacts.
 All street sweepings are separated from green debris and disposed of properly.
 All excavated spoils from utility operations and street waste are decanted under contract at the City of Auburn facility.

 - In terms of ongoing record keeping, the City documents significant spills and leaks, dry and wet weather inspections, site modifications, tracks O&M costs, keeps inspection and maintenance repair records, and updates the SWMP plan annually.

+- The City has developed and implements the Standard Operating Procedures for Stormwater, Streets and Parks Operations and Maintenance.

 - e.
 Implement an ongoing training program for employees of the Permittee whose primary construction, operations, or maintenance job functions may impact stormwater quality.
 The training program shall address the importance of protecting water quality, operation and maintenance standards, inspection procedures, relevant SWPPs, selecting appropriate BMPs, ways to perform their job activities to prevent or minimize impacts to water quality, and procedures for reporting water quality concerns.
 Follow-up training shall be provided as needed to address changes in